 If you can think of a hole the market that needs to be filled, go for it, otherwise, sit back and wait for another opportunity to present itself.
 Even if this new industry is booming, it doesn’t mean that new entrepreneurs are raking in the cash.

-You can become a successful entrepreneur if you see this opportunity.
+You can be a successful entrepreneur if you see this opportunity.

 It takes time to penetrate the market, and once you’ve seen the opportunity, chances are, many other successful entrepreneurs have as well.
 The only thing worse than missing out on a good opportunity is jumping into the market when it’s oversaturated and too late, causing a failed business.

 4. Getting too into the weeds